Sreejan-22/image-uploader/README.md

+# Project Description

-# An image uploader app built using React.js in the frontend and Node.js(Express.js) in the backend
+An image uploader app built using React.js in the frontend and Node.js(Express.js) in the backend

 # Getting Started with Create React App